basselElkady/Job-Management-System/README.md

 3. The Job Executor Service picks up jobs based on scheduling rules.
 4. The job is executed, and its status is updated (RUNNING → SUCCESS/FAILED).
 5. If a job fails, it can be retried using the retry mechanism.
+6.	i create a global exception to make it easier for us to know the error